 GA is a global optimisation method.
 It utilises a search heuristic that mimics the process of natural selection.
 This heuristic is routinely used to generate useful solutions to optimisation problems.
 The proposed liquefaction processes to be optimised are highly non-linear programs with many local optima.
 (He & Ju, 2015)

-Figure 10 illustrates the optimisation process framework with applying GA search.
+Figure 10 illustrates the optimisation process framework by applying GA search.
 The method starts to work by producing an initialisation population.
-There are several constraints during optimisation that ensures the process to operate safely and stably.
+There are several constraints during optimisation that ensure the process operates safely and stably.
 GA decides whether the constraints are satisfied or not.
-If the constraints are satisfied, GA calculates the objective function, else the penalty function is applied.
-When the objective function reaches the maximum or minimum values, the best population is found.
-Tuning parameters of the GA, given by He & Ju (2015), to be used are listed in Table 13.
+If the constraints are satisfied, GA calculates the objective function; otherwise, the penalty function is applied.
+The best population is found when the objective function reaches the maximum or minimum values.
+The tuning parameters of the GA, given by He & Ju (2015), to be used are listed in Table 13.

-Key variables that need to be optimised are compressor in- and outlet pressures, outlet pressures of expanders/throttling valves, refrigerant flow rates and compositions, split ratio of mass flow rate in parallel expander (NEC cycle).
-Lower and upper bounds of variables will be developed upon running first process simulations for given initial process parameters.
-After understanding the process operation and affect change in manipulated variables have on process outcomes, search bound criteria will be established.
+Key variables that need to be optimised are compressor in- and outlet pressures, outlet pressures of expanders/throttling valves, refrigerant flow rates and compositions, and split ratio of mass flow rate in parallel expander (NEC cycle).
+Lower and upper bounds of variables will be developed upon running the first process simulations for given initial process parameters.
+After understanding the process operation and the effect change in manipulated variables has on process outcomes, search-bound criteria will be established.

 The objective functions to be optimised are minimum power/utility consumption and maximum exergy efficiency for a given range of LNG production capacities (13.5 – 275 tonnes/day).
 Objective functions will be developed during the optimisation.
-Simulation criteria will be similar for both SMR and R410a-NEC processes to fairly compare results.
+To compare results fairly, simulation criteria will be similar for both SMR and R410a-NEC processes.

 Figure 10: Process optimisation framework with GA (He & Ju, 2015)